 Birds are an often overlooked threat to aircraft everywhere.

-On January 5, 2009, US Airways flight 1549 took off from JFK, and was almost immediately attacked by birds.
+On January 5, 2009, US Airways flight 1549 took off from LaGuardia, and was almost immediately attacked by birds.
 The flight made an emergency landing in the Hudson River, captained by Sully Sullenberger.
 Passengers and crew were evacuated in lifeboats.
 The flight became known as “The Miracle on the Hudson”.

 Did you know that flight 1549 was not the first example of a flight being brought down by birds though?